shawnanastasio/BasilC/README.md

 Technical Explanation
 ---------------------
-The BasilC interpreter is written in 100% C in order to provide fast run times and portability across nearly all POSIX platforms, and even windows.
-BasilC abstains from traditional programming paradigms and puts the static vs dynamically typed variable debate to an end once and for all.
+The BasilC interpreter is written in 100% C in order to provide fast run times and portability across nearly all POSIX platforms, and even Windows.

+_BasilC abstains from traditional programming paradigms and puts the static vs dynamically typed variable debate to an end once and for all._

 All variables in BasilC are stored internally as char literals.
-This provides enhanced flexibility for all types of data.
-Type-dependent operations, such as arithmetic, can still be performed and leverage C's powerful casting system on a per-function basis.
+This provides enhanced flexibility for all types of data, while still allowing for type-dependent operations, such as arithmetic, that can still be performed by leveraging C's powerful casting system on a per-function basis.